python/devguide/triage/issue-tracker.rst

 .. _tracker:

 =============
-Issue Tracker
+Issue tracker
 =============

-Using the Issue Tracker
+Using the issue tracker
 =======================

 If you think you have found a bug in Python, you can report it to the